House church: Media and popular attention

-In the early twenty–first century the growth of the movement has had increased news media coverage:
+In the early twenty-first century the growth of the movement had increased news media coverage during the early 2000s.
+However, the house church movement saw a resurgence following the COVID-19 epidemic, after Christian believers were forced to meet in more intimate, home-like settings, and after the traditional Westernized church model seemed to fail to meet members' needs during and after the epidemic:

-Many books have been written on the simple church movement, especially by insiders (see House Church, Recommended Books).
+Many books have been written on the simple church movement, especially by insiders (see House Church, Further Reading).
 In the early twenty-first century, books began to appear by those studying the movement from a more objective view, including George Barna's Revolution.
 Barna says that "revolutionary" expressions such as simple church will soon account for one third of American spirituality.

 Visibility of the movement also increased due to national and regional gatherings of various kinds.
-One of these is the Annual House Church Conference held in Dallas, TX, USA, and other locations throughout the US.
+Among which include the Church Without Walls International in Broken Arrow, Oklahoma, US, and various other locations throughout the US.

 Criticism

 How the simple church movement relates to constructing a theology and ecclesiology is the subject of much debate, especially with critics of the movement.

 Several prominent voices have serious concerns about simple church.
-For example, J. Lee Grady (Charisma Online Editor) says such a movement wants to "reinvent the church without its biblical structure and New Testament order — and without the necessary people who are anointed and appointed by God to lead it.
+For example, J. Lee Grady (Charisma Online Editor) says such a movement wants to "reinvent the church without its biblical structure and New Testament order—and without the necessary people who are anointed and appointed by God to lead it.
 To follow this defective thesis to its logical conclusion would require us to fire all pastors, close all seminaries and Bible colleges, padlock our sanctuaries and send everybody home..."
 Grady and other critics worry that the simple church movement could encourage people to leave more traditional forms of church, which could lead to further collapse or decline of Christendom.